Platform

 THE PROBLEM

-Native culture revolves around connection, & as more Natives (78%) move off-reservation, it becomes challenging to foster inter-generational communication.
+Native culture revolves around connection, & as more Natives (78%) move off-reservation, it grows difficult to foster inter-generational communication.
 Why?

 Native elders are the primary keepers of knowledge within communities.
 They share information through oral storytelling, which is difficult to emulate through most modern-day technology.